Akryum/peeky/docs/guide/introduction.md

 ## What is Peeky

 Peeky is a test framework.
-It's components are:
+Its components are:

 - Test runner
 - GraphQL server that exposes an API